matejMartinc/kt-gpu4-streamline/README.md

 - [Apptainer containers](https://apptainer.org/) - Containerization technology, vital for portability and reproducibility (formerly known as Singularity).

 ## SLURM
 To be able to work with large models and execute experiments on a large scale, one needs access to a High-Performance Computing (HPC) system.
 Luckily, as employees at JSI, we have access to the national HPC network through SLING (https://www.sling.si/sling/).
-To gain access, you need to contact ``barbara.krasovec@ijs.si`` and ``cc damjan.demsar@ijs.si``.
 Additional insights into SLURM can be found here: https://doc.sling.si/en/navodila/slurm/

 ## Data Version Control (DVC)